Novel

-Murasaki Shikibu's Tale of Genji, an early 11th-century Japanese text, has sometimes been described as the world's first novel based on its early use of the experience of intimacy in a narrative form, but there is considerable debate over this — there were certainly long fictional prose works that preceded it.
-Spread of printed books in China led to the appearance of classical Chinese novels by the Ming dynasty (1368–1644) and Qing dynasty (1616-1911).
-An early example from Europe was written in Muslim Spain by the Sufi writer Ibn Tufayl entitled Hayy ibn Yaqdhan.
+The spread of printed books in China led to the appearance of the vernacular classic Chinese novels during the Ming dynasty (1368–1644), and Qing dynasty (1616–1911).
+An early example from Europe was Hayy ibn Yaqdhan by the Sufi writer Ibn Tufayl in Muslim Spain.
 Later developments occurred after the invention of the printing press.
 Miguel de Cervantes, author of Don Quixote (the first part of which was published in 1605), is frequently cited as the first significant European novelist of the modern era.
-Literary historian Ian Watt, in The Rise of the Novel (1957), argued that the modern novel was born in the early 18th century.
+Literary historian Ian Watt, in The Rise of the Novel (1957), argued that the modern novel was born in the early 18th century with Robinson Crusoe.

 Recent technological developments have led to many novels also being published in non-print media: this includes audio books, web novels, and ebooks.
-Another non-traditional fiction format can be found in some graphic novels.
-While these comic book versions of works of fiction have their origins in the 19th century, they have only become popular more recently.
+Another non-traditional fiction format can be found in graphic novels.
+While these comic book versions of works of fiction have their origins in the 19th century, they have only become popular recently.